How to Start an LLC in Tennessee? (Step by Step Guide)

 However, you must have an internal operating agreement.
 Formulate one that the LLC members create internally to establish how they will conduct business together and each member's rights.

-The only requirement for a Tennessee LLC is that it has at least one member.
+The only requirement for a Tennessee LLC is that it have at least one member.

 An operating agreement should include information such as: